 Associate Professor of Journalism

 After 25 years as a reporter and editor, John Pantalone began a teaching career at URI in 2000.
 He served as Journalism Department Chair for 12 years and received both a Teaching Excellence Award and an Academic Advising Excellence Award from the College of Arts & Sciences.
 During his tenure, he maintained connections with the local journalism community that resulted in student internships, served on numerous committees in the Harrington School and the college, and worked with department faculty to modernize the Journalism program’s curriculum.
 He also organized campus visits for high school students and helped coordinate lecture programs by guest journalists.

 Associate Professor of Communication Studies

-Vince earned his undergraduate degree at URI and graduate degree at the University of Illinois in 1976.
+Vincent Petronio earned his undergraduate degree at URI and graduate degree at the University of Illinois in 1976.
 He has taught at URI for 44 years.
 He was a pioneer in distance/online education, teaching one of URI’s first online classes in 1996 and during his time as Chief Technology Officer of URI’s Providence Campus.
-He championed video conferenced course delivery and distance education.
+Petronio championed video conferenced course delivery and distance education.
 While at the Providence campus he received the first ever teaching excellence award offered at the then College of Continuing Education as well as the Mongeau award for staff excellence.
 He returned to the main campus as a full-time professor in 2006.
-Vince is also a semi-professional actor in the Rhode Island theatre scene performing roles ranging from Atticus Finch in To Kill a Mockingbird to Lt.
+Petronio is also a semi-professional actor in the Rhode Island theatre scene performing roles ranging from Atticus Finch in To Kill a Mockingbird to Lt.
 Col. Jessup in A Few Good Men.